turnerbenjamin/pl-400-revision-notes/1_extend_user_experience_10_15/2_power_apps_component_framework.md

 pac pcf push --publisher-prefix <some prefix>
 ```

-Note, I am not sure we need to use msbuild.
-At least after the first time this
-has been run with the restore flag.
-The pac logs indicate that this is called
-when running push.

 To update the component we just need to rerun this push command.
+Note, that the
+component version must be updated else the environment will skip the import.

 ### Consume